It's the Great Pumpkin, Charlie Brown (1966 TV Movie)

 Lucy Van Pelt: You better cut it out right now or I'll pound you!

-Linus: There are three things that I've learned never discuss with people: religion, politics, and the Great Pumpkin.
+Linus: There are three things that I've learned never to discuss with people: religion, politics, and the Great Pumpkin.

 Linus: [to Sally as she walks away with everyone else] Hey, aren't you going to wait and greet the Great Pumpkin?
 Huh?
 It won't be long now.
 If the Great Pumpkin comes, I'll still put in a good word for you!